nllz/IRTF-HRPC/draft-association.md

 ### ISPs

-In order for edge-users to connect to the 'network of networks', the user needs to be connected to a network.
-This means that in the process of accessing the network of networks the edge-user needs to accept the policies and practices of the network they connect to.
-There is not necessarily a uniform way in which the policies, practices and principles of the network are communicated to the edge-user.
-These practices might include filtering, blocking, extensive logging or other invasive practices that are not clearly communicated to the user.
+In order for edge-users to connect to the Internet, a user needs to be connected to a network.
+This means that in the process of accessing the Internet the edge-user needs to accept the policies and practices of the edge network that provides them access to the other networks.
+This means that in order to users to be able to join the assembly of a 'network of networks', they always need to connect through an intermediary.

+While access the Internet through an intermediary, the user is forced to accept the policies, practices and principles of a network.
+This could impede the rights of the edge-user, depending on the implemented policies and practices on the network and how (if at all) they are communicated to the end-user.
+In terms of rights infringing habits one could think of filtering, blocking, extensive logging or other invasive practices that are not clearly communicated to the user.

 In some cases it also means that there is no other way for the edge-user to connect to the network of networks, and is thus forced into accepting the policies of a specific network, because it is not trivial for an edge-user to operate its own Autonomous System.
 This design, combined with the increased importance of the Internet to make use of basic services, forces edge-user to engage in association with a specific network eventhough the user does not consent with the policies of the network.

-### Centralization

-There is an increasing trend of centralization and consolidation on the Internet, this is trend can be observed on the application level, among Content Distribution Networks, hosting providers, as well as Internet access providers.
-This trend forms a threat to the distributed nature of the Internet {{RFC1287}} in different ways.

-##Not sure about this yet, you got ideas?
-We can also do without it.

 Conclusions
 ===========

-Internet has impact for on the ability for people to excercise their right to freedom of association and assembly.
+- Internet has impact for on the ability for people to excercise their right to freedom of association and assembly.

-The Internet is by itself a form of an associtation and assembly.
+- The Internet itself is a form of an associtation and assembly, and should thus be protected.

-To get access to the Internet one could argued on is caught in a forced assembly with the access network.
+- To get access to the Internet one could argued on is caught in a forced assembly with the access network.

+- It need to be further researched which level of the network is responsible for these impacts, and considerations could be developed for this.

 Acknowledgements
 ================